 Easter Food

-When it comes to food, across the country, there are many different ways to celebrate Easter Sunday in Italy and traditional Easter meals vary from region to region.
+When it comes to food, there are many different ways to celebrate Easter Sunday in Italy and traditional Easter meals vary from region to region.
 Eggs and roasted lamb are common elements everywhere.
 Eggs represent life, fertility and renewal, all of which are essential symbols of Easter.
 Dyed eggs grace many Easter tables, and eggs are often found in soups and in a traditional Easter pie (Torta Pasqualina).
 Roasted lamb, as a symbol of birth and the Shepard, is a traditional main course for Easter in Italy.

 Chocolate bunnies are not common, but in Rome and Florence, one major Easter tradition is the chocolate egg, which is eaten at breakfast to bring about the changes and birth of new life in the springtime.
 Everybody gets an egg for their dear ones.
 Most chocolate eggs are industry produced, however, every serious cake shop, and bakery produces finely handmade eggs, using the best chocolate available.